 The culminating integrative assessment (CIA) or capstone task in EDPROFST 614 will be the tool used to demonstrate that you have met the Standards for the Teaching Profession.
-You will be given guidance in your EDPRAC 612 and EDPROFST 614 classes about how to set up your e-portfolio and the appropriate evidence to gather.
-Original material that you have developed in 2021 and that exemplifies your best practice and inquiry needs to be collected.
+You will be given guidance in your EDPRAC 612 and EDPROFST 614 classes about how to gather the appropriate evidence for this task.
+Original material that you have developed in 2024 and that exemplifies your best practice and inquiry needs to be collected and stored.

 During the course of this year you are to undertake an inquiry into an aspect of practice that many teachers find challenging.
-The focus for the inquiry in 2021 is seeking to answer the question: How can I engage the learners in my classroom?
+The focus for the inquiry in 2024 is seeking to answer the question: How can I engage the learners in my classroom?